-You may be surprised to learn that in fact the quality of built mobile homes is often equal or better than traditional stick built homes.
-Mobile homes are able to offer their residents top quality granite kitchen countertops, custom cabinetry, secure beams, stylish elegant contemporary en suite bathrooms, spacious master bedrooms with modern design features, and so much more.
+You may be surprised to learn that in fact the quality of mobile homes is often equal to, or better than, traditional site-built homes.
+Mobile homes are able to offer their residents top quality granite kitchen countertops, custom cabinetry, secure beams, stylish elegant contemporary en suite bathrooms, spacious master bedrooms with modern design features, along with so much more.

 Single wide homes may be a more suitable size for couples or individuals living alone.

-In terms of the risk of damage to these homes from extreme weather conditions, you need fear not as it is required under the wind safety standards of the Department of Housing and Urban Developments that manufacturers, when building manufactured homes, must take into account extreme weather found in specific geographic regions!
-Therefore, your home can be built to potentially be able to withstand a hurricane, and they can be anchored to the ground for extra safety if necessary
+In terms of the risk of damage to these homes from extreme weather conditions, you need not fear, as it is required, under the wind safety standards of the Department of Housing and Urban Developments, that manufacturers, when building manufactured homes, must take into account extreme weather found in specific geographic regions.
+Therefore, you can be rest assured that your new home can be built to potentially withstand a hurricane, and they can be anchored to the ground for extra safety, if necessary.

 Living in a mobile home community allows you to become a minimalist and follow a much simpler way of life!

-In general, mobile home living, whether you decide to lease or purchase one, is a simpler way of life!
-You need not worry about finding a water or gas supplier for your home, for example, your mobile home park can provide that and has it covered for you!
+In general, living in a mobile home, whether you decide to lease or purchase one, is a simpler way of life!
+You need not worry about finding a water or gas supplier for your new home, for example, because your mobile home park can provide that and has it covered for you!

 You can choose to lease or buy a home, whichever option suits you best!

 You have the freedom to choose between whether you wish to buy or rent a mobile home, and there are pros and cons to both choices.
-If you cannot afford the payments per month to buy a home and become a homeowner, you may decide to rent instead.
+If you cannot afford the payments per month to buy a new home and become a homeowner, the better option may be to rent instead.

 Our top pick of communities is Tyrone Woods Manufactured Home Community!
-This manufactured home community is conveniently located in the countryside surroundings of Fenton, Michigan, a 60-minute drive from the city of Detroit MI.
-In this splendid manufactured home community you have the option to purchase or rent one of their luxurious modern customizable manufactured homes.
+This manufactured home community is conveniently located in the countryside surroundings of Fenton, Michigan, which is a 60-minute drive from the city of Detroit, MI.

-Do not miss out on the opportunity to downsize and live in this dream manufactured home community.
-Whether you are a couple, living on your own, or a family, Tyrone Woods Manufactured Home Community has a variety of properties available of varying sizes, which will cater to your housing needs and preferences.
+Do not miss out on the opportunity of downsizing to a mobile park and make your dreams come true at this manufactured home community.
+Whether you are a couple, living on your own, or a family, Tyrone Woods has a variety of properties available of varying sizes, which will cater to all of your housing needs and preferences.